LongPotato/Lol-status/README.md

   If you want to get an idea of how this program works.
 I suggest looking at the [`lol-com.rb`](https://github.com/LongPotato/Lol-status/blob/master/lib/lol-com.rb) file, the command-line version.
 It's way simpler and emphasizes the main functionalities.

-  To run the command line version, with Ruby installed, type:
+  To run the command-line version, with Ruby installed, type:

   ```
   $ ruby lol-com.rb